aazaff/startLearn.R/expertConcepts.md

 # Expert Concepts

-Obviously this is a bit of a misnomer.
+Expert is an exaggeration.
 Becoming an expert in R will take a lot more work than a single online tutorial - no matter how awesome it is.
 Happily, you now probably know more than a lot of people who call themselves experts in R, so there is that.

 If you are working through this tutorial as part of the Geoscience 541: Paleobiology course, you *must* do the [expertTest](https://github.com/aazaff/startLearn.R/blob/master/expertTest.md) exercise and hand in your answers at the start of the next lab period.